 which had originated centuries earlier with Heraclitus

 ___ 2.a The roots of PanEnDeism go back to the earliest forms of civilization.
-For example, Hinduism (Vedas 1100 BC), though popularly Polytheistic, taught that all manifestations god in temporal physical form were actually avatars of the eternal formless Brahman. ● The relationship between Brahman and the creation is often
+For example, Hinduism (Vedas 1100 BC), though popularly Polytheistic, taught that all manifestations of god in temporal physical form were actually avatars of the eternal formless Brahman. ● The relationship between Brahman and the creation is often

 thought to be panentheistic. . . .

 to be a manifestation of Universal Consciousness

 (Cit or Brahman).
 So from the point of view of this

 school, the phenomenal world (Śakti) is real, and it exists

 ___ 2.b Although Buddhism is most commonly associated with China, Tibet, and Japan, its founder was a Hindu nobleman.
 The inwardly-focused Buddha (480 BC) advised his followers to avoid wasting their brief lifetime in idealist contemplation of invisible deities “out there”, but to concentrate on the pragmatic task of gaining control of the wayward human mind, mostly by inwardly-directed meditation.
 Yet, later Buddhist thinkers developed some notions of a panentheistic deity, similar to Brahman, to serve as the explanation for being. ● At the outset, let me state that Buddhism

 is not atheistic as the term is ordinarily understood.

 It has certainly a God, the highest reality